steelbreeze/pivot/README.md

 import { Player, squad } from './fulham';
 import { distinct } from './distinct';

-// the position dimension we want in a custom order const positions = ['Goalkeeper', 'Defender', 'Midfielder', 'Forward'];
+// the position dimension we want in a defined order const positions = ['Goalkeeper', 'Defender', 'Midfielder', 'Forward'];

-// the countries dimension we derive from the data and order alphabetically const countries = squad.map(player => player.country).filter(distinct).sort();
+// the countries dimension we derive from the squad data and order alphabetically const countries = squad.map(player => player.country).filter(distinct).sort();

 // we then create dimensions which also reference a property in the source data